My work supporting women started in 2009 when I trained as a breastfeeding peer supporter and began volunteering in Blackpool and the Fylde area.

-I have recently been working alongside Developing Doulas again, in order to be able to offer training for doulas based in the North West, these are exciting times for doula work in this part of the country!
+I have recently been working alongside Developing Doulas again, and since November 2017 I have been able to offer training for doulas which is approved by Doula UK and is permanently based in the North West on the Fylde Coast.